Disney+ February Releases – Five We Can’t Wait To Watch

 Five Disney+ February Releases To Look Forward To

 Consider the debut Disney+ had.
 The Mandalorian really blew everyone out of the water.
 Plus, nostalgia is one heck of a drug.
 If you watched any sort of Disney programming as a little one, then it’s probably on this service.
 While that’s a lot of fun, many started wondering when new content was coming.
 We had the recent announcement and accompanying Disney+ Release of a final season trailer to Clone Wars.
-Plus, we know really great shows from the Marvel world like WandaVision on Disney+ are coming later this year.
+Plus, we know really great shows from the Marvel world like WandaVision on Disney are coming later in 2020.
 What about right now?
 Well, there are somethings

 Descendants 3 (February 2) – Disney+ February Releases for Kids